ncatlab/nlab-content/pages/8/4/1/7/17148/content.md

-I'm interested in model theory, especially in the language of categories _a la_ Makkai.
-You can reach me at jessemichaelhan@gmail.com.
+I'm interested in model theory, especially from the perspective of categorical logic.